 For public health engagement and education

-This is just one example of how art can be used to educate, inform and change perception.
+Ken Loach’s film, I, Daniel Blake and C4’s series It’s a Sin are examples of how art can be used to educate, inform and change perceptive.

 These questions might help: